kaushalrathour/kaushalrathour/README.md

 # Hi there!
-I'm Kaushal Rathour
+I'm Kaushal
 ### A Mobile App and Full Stack Developer with a deep passion for web and mobile development.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-kaushalrathour-blue)](https://www.linkedin.com/in/kaushalrathour)